Last reviewed 5 September 2022

-Andrew Christodoulou reminds us that the provision of training is no different to any other work activity and must be risk assessed as required by the Management of Health and Safety at Work Regulations 1999 (MHSWR).
+The provision of training is no different to any other work activity and must be risk assessed as required by the Management of Health and Safety at Work Regulations 1999 (MHSWR) (as amended).

 Training is the heart of the management of health and safety in the workplace and is embedded in legislation.
 Section 2 of the Health and Safety at Work, etc Act 1974 (HSWA) requires the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of all employees.